INT101 Discipline/Dismissal of Employees

 (5) Any additional relevant information to be considered in support of the employee’s written appeal; and

 (6) The name and contact information of the employee’s representative, if any.

 (b) Within five (5) working days following the receipt of the written appeal, the employee’s supervisor shall submit the employee’s written appeal, his or her written response and all documentation relevant to the disciplinary action to the associate/assistant vice chancellor or administrative equivalent.
 A copy of the employee’s personnel file may also be submitted by the supervisor to the associate/assistant vice chancellor or administrative equivalent, if requested.

 (c) Within ten (10) working days following receipt of the information from the supervisor, the associate/assistant vice chancellor or administrative equivalent will render a written decision.
 The written decision will be mailed to the employee’s last known home address that is maintained by UT System’s Human Resources Office.
 The employee is responsible for keeping the human resources office notified of his or her current mailing address.
 The decision of the associate/assistant vice chancellor or administrative equivalent is final.

 Sec.
 6 Records of Disciplinary Action.

-Copies of all documents pertaining to disciplinary actions shall be filed in the employee’s personnel file.
+Copies of all documents pertaining to disciplinary actions including a signed decision shall be filed in the employee’s personnel file.